- 1st Mar 2024

 2. Machine Learning Models:

-- Common classifiers like Support Vector Machines (SVM), Naive Bayes, and Logistic Regression are employed.
+- The popular classifiers, such as Support Vector Machines (SVM), Naive Bayes, and Logistic Regression are used.

 - Training requires annotated datasets, yielding better accuracy with ample data.